FederatedAI/FATE-Flow/doc/fate_flow_job_scheduling.md

 ### 3.1 Component List

-**meaning** The first level of this dict is `components`, which indicates the modules that will be used by this job.
+**Description** The first level of this dict is `components`, which indicates the modules that will be used by this job.
 **Example**

 ```json